 How to Find a Development Mentor

 Most professional environments are familiar with the concept of mentoring.
-We could define mentoring as pairing up someone who’s in the process of learning a trade with a more experienced colleague who can provide help, inspiration, and constructive criticism.
+We could define mentoring as pairing up someone who’s in the process of learning a trade with a more experienced colleague.
+A development mentor can provide help, inspiration, and constructive criticism.

 How does mentoring work in the coding world?
 Is it beneficial?
 How can you find great mentors?

-Alec McGuffey, from RookieUp, points out how some research studies show that one-on-one learning with a tutor or mentor has a big impact both on the quality and speed of learning.
-And mentorship can impact the trajectory of your career: research by Sun Microsystems has shown that developers with a mentor are promoted five times more often than those without one.
+Alec McGuffey, from RookieUp, points out some studies that show one-on-one learning with a tutor or mentor has a big impact on the quality and speed of learning.
+Mentorship can impact the trajectory of your career: research by Sun Microsystems shows that developers with a mentor are promoted five times more often than those without.

-Coding can be challenging, especially to beginners, and having a more experienced person who’s successfully overcome the same problems and difficulties as you is an inspiring example to follow, as well as a treasure trove of useful tips — not only on coding, but also on how to navigate a career path in the tech industry.
+Coding can be challenging, especially to beginners.
+Having a more experienced guide who has overcome the same problems you’re facing provides an inspiring example to follow.
+They can be a treasure trove of useful tips — on coding, and on navigating a career path in the tech industry.

-Here are a few points as to why a great mentor can be a fantastic asset for you in your professional programming journey:
+Here are a few reasons a great development mentor can be a vital asset for you in your programming journey:

 - Mentors can advise you on how to get to your goals faster.
-Their experience enables them to know what’s worth spending time learning deeply and what isn’t, what you need to focus on, and what you can skip.
+With their experience, they know what’s worth learning and what you can skip.

 - Great mentors know how to challenge their mentees.
-The learning approach needs to fit the student’s needs and level of education in the subject matter.
-If what a mentor teaches you is too easy for you, you’ll perceive the process of learning as being irrelevant and boring.
-On the other hand, if the content is way over your head, you’re likely to get frustrated and discouraged to the point of giving it all up.
-A good mentor can hit just the sweet spot for the learning experience to be both challenging and satisfying for the learner.
+The learning approach needs to fit the student’s needs and education level in the subject matter.
+If what a development mentor teaches you is too easy, you’ll perceive the process of learning as irrelevant and boring.
+On the other hand, if the content is way over your head, you’re likely to get frustrated and discouraged to the point of giving up.
+A good mentor can hit the sweet spot for the experience to be both challenging and satisfying.

 - Mentors who are where you want to go can inspire you to get there.
-Whether it’s their level of expertise or the role they have in your dream company that draws you to the mentors you decide to approach, the fact that they achieved what you’re after is inspiring because they’re living proof that your goals can become a reality and they’re in the best position to show you how to get there.
+Whether it’s their level of expertise or their role in your dream company, the fact that they achieved what you’re after is inspiring because they’re living proof that your goals can become a reality.
+They’re in the best position to show you how to get there.

 - Mentors for each step in your career fast-track your professional growth.
-It’s likely you won’t need just one mentor in your professional life.
-You might need a programmer who’s just a little more experienced than you when you’re at the very start of your learning path, and an experienced programmer when you’ve just found your first programming job.
-You might also need a mentor to help you not just with your coding skills but also with your career journey.
-Having the right person who gives you the kind of help you most need in various stages and areas of your professional growth is likely to improve your chances of success significantly.
-It will also enable you to get where you want to go in a less amount of time than it otherwise would take you if you were on your own.
+It’s likely you won’t need just one development mentor in your professional life.
+When you’re at the very start, you might need a programmer who’s just a little more experienced than you.
+You might need an experienced programmer when you’ve found your first programming job.
+Maybe you’ll need another mentor to help you with your career journey.
+Having the right person to give you the right kind of help will improve your chances of success significantly.
+It will also enable you to get where you want to go in less time than it otherwise would if you were on your own.

-However, mentors aren’t a requirement.
+Mentors aren’t a requirement.
 In fact, a learning approach that works for some or even for most people is not necessarily the best for everyone.
 People learn in different ways, and it could be that following an online workshop or course works best for you.
 You can become a good developer without a mentor in your life.
-And, if you happen to come across the wrong mentor, you could even be put off coding for good, which would be the worst possible outcome.
+And, if you happen to come across the wrong mentor, you could even be put off coding for good — the worst possible outcome.

 One of the challenges for new programmers is finding out that there are a lot more opinions than rules.
 The mentors provide an outside perspective which might reinforce or might differ from the instructor’s opinions.
 That’s really valuable.
 It’s also just not possible for a few instructors to possibly spend much one-on-one time with each student, where outside mentors are typically more available to spend an hour or two per week pairing.
 And lastly, it’s great for the hiring process; we’ve had students from every class go to work with mentors.

-Things a Good Mentor Can Do with You
+Things a Good Development Mentor Can Do with You

-Here are some activities your mentor could be doing for you, which will help you out with your coding career and professional development:
+Here are some helpful activities your mentor could be doing for you:

 - Setting aside some time to respond when you need help